 Mysteriously, the park had one of those Show Times guide with no date printed on them.

 The Star Characters store now has a fancy marquee.
 Looks great with the rest of the Hollywood building facades.

 In all manners of strange: Sunglass Hut opened a branch in USS.

 Marilyn seated in front of the Universal Studios fountain to meet park guests.
 Is this a new form of Meet and Greet?

 BEFORE DARK series – Halloween Horror Nights 4 Updates

 There’s no better place to see witness the park’s transformation for Halloween Horror Nights 4.

 Next month’s park updates will undoubtedly focus on Universal Studios Singapore’s Halloween Horror Nights 4.
-Buckle up for the region’s biggest fright fest!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Buckle up for the region’s biggest fright fest!Subscribe to dejiki.com or Like my Facebook page for notifications of updates: